 How do you change from one pill to another?

 It’s easy to change to a different contraceptive pill.
-Many women switch their main method of contraception several times.
-It’s a good way of finding out which method works best for you, and can be necessary depending on your personal situation or circumstances.
+Many women switch their main method of contraception multiple times in their lifetime.
+It’s a good way of finding out which method works best for you, and may be necessary depending on your personal situation or circumstances.
+However it is important to follow the correct instructions when changing to prevent unwanted pregnancy.

 Both your new and old pill packets will have instructions for what to do when you are changing from one pill to another.
 Check these instructions first to see whether there are any precautions to take during the changeover.